Skip to content

 # With a builtin predicate

-Exclude(Goal, List, Remaining) — keep elements for which Goal fails (complement of Filter).
+exclude(Goal, List, Remaining) — keep elements for which Goal fails (complement of include).

 # take_pos([3, 1, -2, 4], PS) → PS = [3, 1]